Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

 \subsection{Mechanochromism of dropcast films}

-To endow these printable polymer solutions with mechanochromic properties, the tOPV additive was dissolved in each solution at a concentration of 1 mg/mL to obtain the final ink formulations (\textbf{Ink A}: soft35A12P [20 mg/mL] + tOPV [1 mg/mL] in dioxane, and \textbf{Ink B}: IrogranA80P [20 mg/mL] + tOPV [1 mg/mL] in dioxane).
+To endow these printable polymer solutions with mechanochromic properties, the tOPV additive was dissolved in each solution at a concentration of 1 mg/mL to produce the final ink formulations (\textbf{Ink A}: PU-S [20 mg/mL] + tOPV [1 mg/mL] in dioxane, and \textbf{Ink B}: PU-H [20 mg/mL] + tOPV [1 mg/mL] in dioxane).
 The inks were dropcast onto Elastollan substrates and subsequently dried at 60~$^{\circ}$C for 12 h \textit{in vacuo} to yield thin films that exhibited a homogeneous yellow fluorescent color under UV illumination, indicating proper assembly of the tOPV additive within the films \cite{Calvino2019,Kiebala2020}.
 The two inks were dropcast next to each other on the substrate in such a way that produced a “mixed region” or interface where the two inks overlapped (Fig.~\ref{fig4}a).